Is Reality Really Real?

 - The universe is wonderful.
 We don’t need to create other universes.

-- The human mind is wonderful.
+- The human mind is discerning.
 We know when we are being swindled.

 - The human mind is subtle.
 It is difficult to simulate.